 The Food and Drug Administration, however, has stated that colloidal silver is not safe or effective, and the agency does not allow colloidal silver to be sold for treatment of prostatitis or other conditions.
 In addition Brent A. Bauer, MD, at the Mayo Clinic notes there are no scientific studies to support the health claims made by makers of colloidal silver products.

-Other silver compounds, however, are used as antiseptics to treat skin infections and as silver nitrate, which can be diluted to use in eye-drops to prevent conjunctivitis in newborn infants.
+Other silver compounds, however, are used as antiseptics to treat skin infections and as silver nitrate, which can be diluted to use in eye drops to prevent conjunctivitis in newborn infants.
 The FDA has also approved several silver-impregnated wound dressings.

 Colloidal Silver and Prostatitis

-Reports of use of colloidal silver for managing bacterial prostatitis are anecdotal.
+Reports of the use of colloidal silver for managing bacterial prostatitis are anecdotal.
 Much of the information about colloidal silver comes from Dr. Alex Duarte, who wrote an article entitled “Colloidal Silver: A Special Report by Alex Duarte, OD, PhD.”
 Duarte states that colloidal silver “co-mingles with the blood” and enters cells, where it kills disease-causing organisms within six minutes after contact.
 He provides a long list of conditions for which he says colloidal silver is effective, including prostatitis, an enlarged prostate, and dozens of other ailments.

 Claims that colloidal silver is beneficial for treatment of prostatitis come largely from manufacturers of colloidal silver products and are not supported by scientific studies.
 Testimonials from men who reportedly have used colloidal silver and found it to be helpful in the treatment of prostatitis can be seen on various manufacturers’ websites.